Probing $\mu$eV ALPs with future LHAASO observation of AGN $\gamma$-ray spectra: method

-Since the highest energy of detected photons in our samples is $\lesssim$ 20\,TeV and the spectra are hard with no sign of convergence, the constrain on $E_{\rm c}$ by the observations is very weak.
-If the parent particles responsible for the VHE emission are electrons, the cutoff can be derived from the Klein-Nishina suppression, energy loss of the electrons and pair attenuation in the VHE emission region, see e.g., \cite{Lefa2012,Stawarz2008,Lewis2019,Warren2020,Lemoine2020,Mrk501fermi2011}.
-Here, we uniformly take $E_{\rm c}$={\bf{100}}\,TeV for our samples \cite{Franceschini2019}, though $E_{\rm c}$ could be higher if the VHE $\gamma$-ray emission is of a hadronic origin \cite{LHAASO2019,Xue2019}.
+Since the EBL absorption-corrected spectrum of Mrk\,501 and even the other two observed ones in our samples are hard with no sign of convergence, the observations together with the chosen intrinsic spectrum only can give a relatively weak constraint on $E_{\rm c}$ and in principle give the minimum $E_{\rm c}$ above which the goodness of best-fit (parameterized by the minimum $\chi^2/\rm d.o.f.$) remains unchanged.
+Here, we take the minimum $E_{\rm c}$ as the fiducial value, see section.\,\ref{sec:result} and Table.\,\ref{table:1}.
+The highest energy of the detected photons in our samples is $\lesssim$ 20\,TeV, therefore the minimum $E_{\rm c}$ determined by the observations should above 20\,TeV.
+If the parent particles responsible for the VHE emission are electrons, the cutoff can be derived from the Klein-Nishina suppression, energy loss of the electrons and pair attenuation in the VHE emission region (see e.g., \cite{Lefa2012,Stawarz2008,Lewis2019,Warren2020,Lemoine2020,Mrk501fermi2011}), and the cutoff is more likely to be less than 100\,TeV.
+Hence, we uniformly take $E_{\rm c}$=100\,TeV as the optimistical one for our samples \cite{Franceschini2019}, even though $E_{\rm c}$ could be higher if the VHE $\gamma$-ray emission is of a hadronic origin \cite{LHAASO2019,Xue2019}.